Loewner chains and evolution families on parallel slit half-planes: Proof of Theorem and Corollary

-Secondly, only is the differentiation with respect to $\lambda(t)$ treated in Theorem~\ref{thm:EFmain}.
-It is also reasonable to consider the differentiation with respect to $t$.
+For later use, we add a remark to Theorem~\ref{thm:EFmain} (or \ref{thm:result_KL_EF}).
+We have considered the differentiation only with respect to $\lambda(t)$, but it is also reasonable to consider the differentiation with respect to $t$.
 To this end, a natural manner of thinking is to assume the absolute continuity of $\lambda(t)$ in $t$ or to perform time-change.

 In the former standpoint, we suppose that $\lambda(t)$ is absolutely continuous in $t \in I$.
 Then by $\mathrm{(Lip)}_{\lambda}$, the function $t \mapsto \phi_{t, t_0}(p)$ is also absolutely continuous and hence differentiable in a.e.\ $t$ in the usual sense.
 Thus, \eqref{eq:EF_KLeq} reduces to